ajaydeepsingh/ajaydeepsingh.github.io/_pages/projects.md

 Here are some of the projects I have worked on!

+- [ATLZoo](https://github.com/ajaydeepsingh/ATLZoo) - A GUI application using Python to access and manipulate the Atlanta Zoo's databases.
 - [nbcli](https://github.com/ajaydeepsingh/nbcli) - A CLI tool for making bulk changes to NetBox's database
 - [pong-python](https://github.com/ajaydeepsingh/pong-python) - Implementation of the classic game Pong in Python for fun/learning.
 - [ShelterSeek](https://github.com/ajaydeepsingh/cs2340) - Android application for homeless people to find nearby shelters.